 The lift work supervisor ensures that:

-- lift work is in compliance with the Act on Lifts and Safety Components for Lifts
+- lift work is in compliance with the Lift Safety Act

-- the lift, as a result of the work carried out, is in accordance with the requirements of the Act on Lifts and Safety Components for Lifts
+- the lift, as a result of the work carried out, is in accordance with the requirements of the Lift Safety Act

-- the persons who carry out lift work are competent and have received sufficient instructions to perform their tasks.
+- the persons who carry out lift work are competent and are sufficiently instructed in their duties

 In practice, the tasks of a lift work supervisor largely involve guiding the work, ensuring the competence of the employees, instructing them, providing tools and managing the external framework of the work.
 The lift work supervisor should be familiar with the safety issues pertaining to lift work and current lift safety requirements and continuously maintain their own skills and competence.
 The lift work supervisor should also be in touch with practical lift work.